ug932123/ug932123/README.md

 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=ug932123&show_icons=true&theme=light)

-Thanks for visiting my profile!
-Let's connect and collaborate on exciting projects. 😊
+Thank you for looking at my profile!
+Let's connect and work on exciting initiatives together. 😊